Inference of time-ordered multibody interactions: Experiments with real datasets

-\paragraph{i.-} We have analysed a compilation of the 18 major pieces of the Well-Tempered Clavier by J.S.
+We have analysed a compilation of the 18 major pieces of the Well-Tempered Clavier by J.S.
 Bach.
 The possible node states are the sound or silence, $|X_n|=2$, of the tonic, third and fifth notes of the scale, $N=3$.
-For a maximum value of $o$ given by $\order^+=5$ the AIC establishes a value of $\order=4$ for this dataset composed by $L=3541898$ events, which yields $\eta=864.721$ and an associated $\sigma < 0.1$ if we extrapolate the numerical results from the experiment in the main text.
-See the outcome of the study at SM Fig. \ref{sup_fig:real}.\\
+For a maximum value of $o$ given by $\order^+=6$ the AIC establishes a value of $\order=3$ for this dataset composed by $L=1759947$ events, which yields $\eta \sim 10^{3.5}$ and an associated $\sigma(\mathbf{a},\hat{\mathbf{a}}) \sim 0.1$ if we extrapolate the numerical results from the experiments with synthetic data.
+See the outcome of the study at SM Fig. \ref{sup_fig:music}.\\

-Interaction coefficients at SM Fig. \ref{sup_fig:real} shed light on a bicephalous character of the system with $\q=(2,2,2)$ and $\q=(4,4,4)$ as leading interaction types.
-Let us focus on $\q=(2,2,2)$ which is slightly more influential: The interaction's transition matrix is exactly the identity matrix of dimension $|X|$, which represents a simple static process.
-This identity matrix can be written as a tensor product of three identity matrices of dimension $|X_n|=2$.
-Therefore, we have an interaction whose coefficient is high, and whose number of parameters $\lambda(\interaction)$ is small, which results in a large reducibility of $r=0.64$ for the whole system.
-We argue that the prevalence of the interaction type with $\q=(2,2,2)$ and the overall reducible character of the system are a direct consequence of the time resolution of the dataset $\mathbf{D}$.
+Interaction coefficients at SM Fig. \ref{sup_fig:music} shed light on the dominant character of interaction type $\q=(2,2,2)$.
+The interaction's transition matrix is very close to the identity matrix of dimension $|X|$, which represents a simple static process of copying the previous state of the system.
+We argue that the prevalence of the interaction type with $\q=(2,2,2)$ and the overall reducible character of the system ($r=0.67$) are a direct consequence of the time resolution of the dataset $\mathbf{D}$.
 We have obtained $\mathbf{D}$ by translating midi files, for which two consecutive time steps are separated only a tiny fraction of the duration of average notes.
-Thus, repetition is the standard behaviour expected in the system.\\
+Thus, repetition is the standard behaviour expected in the system.

-\paragraph{j.-} We have realized a last proof of principle experiment to support the need of our formalism over current methods for describing time-ordered interactions (single variable higher-order Markov chains) and multibody interactions (hypergraphs).
-We train the three models with musical data from the Well-Tempered Clavier introduced in the previous paragraph.
-Let us explain in more detail the experimental setup and the results for each model:

-- Multi-time and not multi-body: We train a standard higher-order Markov chain with memory $m=3$ in each of the $N=3$ nodes and compute the log-likelihood function.
-We then add the values obtained for each node under the assumption that the joint dynamics doesn't have multibody contributions.\\

-- Multi-body and not multi-time: Ideally we should find the hypergraph model that best describes the time-aggregated dynamics of the system.
-In other words, we compute $\pi(\s(t)|\s(t-1))$ with the $\s(\tau-1) \rightarrow \s(\tau)$ statistics $\forall \tau$.
-Notice that this corresponds to interaction type $\q=(1,1,1)$ in our formalism, or equivalently to a standard Markov chain with $m=1$ on the joint node state $\s(t)$.
-Therefore, the performance of any hypergraph model we can think of will be upper bounded by the performance of $\q=(1,1,1)$.
-We thus compute the log-likelihood for the Markov chain and use that to characterize the best possible representative of multi-body and not multi-time models.\\